rohithm1/Personal-Website/content/about/index.md

   - JavaScript (ES6+)
   - HTML & (S)CSS
   - React
+  - Ruby on Rails
+  - Mongo/SQL
+  - R
+  - Python
+  - Firebase
+  - C
-  - Vue
+  - Linux
-  - Node.js
+  - Bash
-  - WordPress
+  - Git
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Rohith, a software engineer based in Austin, TX.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy making technologies to improve the lives of others while learning at the same time.
+I am dedicated towards creating flawless, fast, and fascinating software.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I am currently a rising junior at [Dartmouth College](https://darthub.dartmouth.edu//); I joined the engineering team at [DALI](http://dali.dartmouth.edu/) where students work with external partners with a need for engineers to complete innovative and meaningful projects.

 Here are a few technologies I've been working with recently: